Joined Stern 2005

 40 West Fourth Street, Tisch 804

 New York, NY 10012

-Justin Kruger joined New York University Stern School of Business as a Professor of Marketing in July 2005.
+Justin Kruger joined New York University Stern School of Business as an associate professor of marketing in July 2005.
 Before joining NYU Stern, Professor Kruger was Assistant Professor of Psychology at the University of Illinois at Urbana-Champaign where he won the Hohenboken Teaching Award for outstanding teaching.
 He teaches Judgment and Decision Making in the undergraduate, M.B.A., and Ph.D. programs at NYU Stern.